Depression In Men

 Depression is more than having the blues or feeling sad.
 It’s not a weakness or flaw in your personality and it’s not something you can just snap out of.
 It doesn’t pass in a couple of days; it persists.
 When it persists for at least two weeks, a man may be diagnosed with depression.

-The Differences Between depression in Men and depression in Women
+The Differences Between Depression In Men And In Women

 Both men and women suffer from depression, but the responses of men and women to it are different.
 Women are much more likely to recognize depression and seek help.
 Depression in men is something that men often don’t realize or admit that they are suffering from, and if they do, they are much less likely to seek help.
 This may be one reason why the suicide rate among men is four times that of women.